-- ► The principal action of beta2-agonists is to relax airway smooth muscle by stimulating beta2-adrenergic receptors, which increases cyclic AMP and produces functional antagonism to bronchoconstriction. - ► There are short-acting (SABA) and long-acting (LABA) beta2-agonists.
+- The principal action of beta2-agonists is to relax airway smooth muscle by stimulating beta2-adrenergic receptors, which increases cyclic AMP and produces functional antagonism to bronchoconstriction. - There are short-acting (SABA) and long-acting (LABA) beta2-agonists.
 The effect of SABAs usually wears off within 4 to 6 hours.
-The effect of SABAs usually wears off within 4 to 6 hours.
-The effect of SABAs improve FEV1 and symptoms.
-The effect of SABAs usually wears off within 4 to 6 hours.
-The effect of SABAs usually wears off within 4 to 6 hours.
-The effect of SABAs usually wears off within 4 to 6 hours.
-The effect of SABAs usually wears off within 4 to 6 hours.
-The effect of SABAs usually wears off within 4 to 6 hours.
-The effect of SABAs usually wears off within 4 to 6 hours.
-The effect of SABAs usually wears off within 4 to 6 hours.
-The effect of SABAs usually wears off within 4 to 6 hours.
-The effect of SABAs usually wears off within 4 to 6 hours.
-The effect of SABAs usually wears off within 4 to 6 hours.
-The effect of SABAs usually wears off within 4 to 6 hours.
-The effect of SABAs usually wears off within 4 to 6 hours.
-The effect of SABAs usually wears of SA - For single-dose, as-needed use in COPD, there appears to be no advantage in routinely using levalbuterol over conventional bronchodilators.
-LABAs show duration of action of 12 or more hours and do not preclude additional benefit from as-needed SABA therapy.
-80 - Formoterol and salmeterol are twice-daily LABAs that significantly improve FEV1 and lung volumes, dyspnea, health status, exacerbation rate and number of hospitalizations,81 but have no effect on mortality or rate of decline of lung function. - Indacaterol is a once daily LABA that improves breathlessness, ^{82,83} health status 83 and exacerbation rate.
-83 Some patients experience cough following the inhalation of indacaterol. - Oladaterol and vilanterol are additional once daily LABAs that improve lung function and symptoms.
-84,85
+Regular and as-needed use of SABAs improve FEV1 and symptoms. - For single-dose, as-needed use in COPD, there appears to be no advantage in routinely using levalbuterol over conventional bronchodilators.
+LABAs show duration of action of 12 or more hours and do not preclude additional benefit from as-needed SABA therapy. - Formoterol and salmeterol are twice-daily LABAs that significantly improve FEV1 and lung volumes, dyspnea, health status, exacerbation rate and number of hospitalizations, but have no effect on mortality or rate of decline of lung function. - Indacaterol is a once daily LABA that improves breathlessness, health status and exacerbation rate.
+Some patients experience cough following the inhalation of indacaterol. - Oladaterol and vilanterol are additional once daily LABAs that improve lung function and symptoms.

 Adverse effects.
 Stimulation of beta2-adrenergic receptors can produce resting sinus tachycardia and has the potential to precipitate cardiac rhythm disturbances in susceptible patients.
 Exaggerated somatic tremor is troublesome in some older patients treated with higher doses of beta2-agonists, regardless of route of administration.
 Although hypokalemia can occur, especially when treatment is combined with thiazide diuretics, and oxygen consumption can be increased under resting conditions in patients with chronic heart failure, these metabolic effects decrease over time (i.e., show tachyphylaxis).
 Mild falls in partial pressure of oxygen (PaO2) can occur after administration of both SABAs and LABAs but the clinical significance of these changes is uncertain.
 Despite prior concerns related to the use of beta2-agonists in the management of asthma, no association between beta2-agonist use and loss of lung function or increased mortality has been reported in COPD.
-81,89,90